coq-community/coq-program-verification-template/README.md

 ### coq_makefile vs. Dune

 coq_makefile and Dune builds are independent.
-However, for local development, it is recommended to use coq_makefile, since Coq IDEs may not be able find files compiled by Dune.
-Due to its build hygiene requirements, Dune will refuse to build when compiled (`.vo`) files are present in `theories`;
+However, for local development, it is recommended to use coq_makefile, since Coq editors may not be able find files compiled by Dune.
+Due to its build hygiene requirements, Dune will refuse to build when binary (`.vo`) files are present in `theories`;
 run `make clean` to remove them.

 ### Generating Clight for Coq